 Dolphins are incredible.
 They are socially skilled, intelligent, agile, joyful, and playful creatures that share many emotional similarities with humans.
 There is an impressive range of different species of dolphin and they all have their own unique identities and characteristics!

-Top ten dolphin facts
+Top ten facts about dolphins

 - There are currently 42 species of dolphins and seven species of porpoises.